-2016 Recap and 2017 Outlook
+2017 Recap and 2018 Outlook

-Oil and natural gas prices declined significantly in the second half of 2014 and have remained low, negatively impacting the fair value of the Net Profits Interest as well as revenues and distributable income available to unitholders.
+Oil and natural gas prices declined significantly in the second half of 2014 and have remained lower than during the early life of the Trust, negatively impacting the fair value of the Net Profits Interest as well as revenues and distributable income available to unitholders.
 Further, depressed commodity pricing reduced development activity in 2015 and 2016, thereby hindering the ability to abate natural production declines on the Underlying Properties.

-The average NYMEX oil price for the production months included in 2016 distributions decreased 31% from the prior year, significantly decreasing the revenues and distributable income available to unitholders in 2016.
-Although NYMEX oil prices have recovered to over \$50 per Bbl, the continued depressed commodity price environment has and will continue to negatively affect the amount of cash flow available for distribution to the Trust unitholders in 2017.
+The average NYMEX oil price for the production months included in 2017 distributions increased 19% from the prior year, increasing oil revenues in 2017.
+Although NYMEX oil prices have increased to over \$55 per Bbl, the continued depressed commodity price environment has and will continue to negatively affect the amount of cash flow available for distribution to the Trust unitholders in 2018.